-Outcome 1: Students will demonstrate competence in information systems, specifically information system analysis, design, implementation and management.
+Outcome 1: Conduct information system analysis, design, implementation and management

-Outcome 2: Students will demonstrate a keen understanding of informatics with respect to structure, function and transfer of information, socio-technical aspects of health computing and human-computer interaction.
+Outcome 2: Evaluate data structure, function and transfer of information, socio-technical aspects of health computing, and human-computer interaction

-Outcome 3: Students will demonstrate a thorough understanding in information technology including but not limited to computer networks, databases and system administration, security and programming.
+Outcome 3: Recommend information technology, including but not limited to, computer networks, databases and system administration, security and programming

 Our purpose is to prepare our graduates to be competent health informatics professionals through excellence in instruction, project execution, advisement, and mentoring with an emphasis of global service.
 The Masters of Health Informatics program is designed for the working professional.

 - The program has two options for learning: On-Campus or Online

 - The courses are taught in the evenings (for on-campus learning)

 - Program is structured part-time or the student may opt to go at a slower pace taking only one class per quarter.

 |Braden Tabisula, MBA, RHIA, CHDA